 The official breed that is able to compete in competitions will exclusively have undercoats.
 In the United States, if a German Shepherd doesn't have an undercoat, it is considered by the American Kennel Association to be a flawed dog.
 They will not be allowed to compete in shows.
 However, not all German Shepherds have these undercoats.
 There are a number of different types, which can include:

-A medium-length coat with an undercoat, which is generally known as a plush coat.
+- A medium-length coat with an undercoat is generally known as a plush coat.
 This is the most frequent type of coat that you’ll see on a German Shepherd and is considered the most desirable for show lines.
 This coat will usually be between one and two inches.

 Coat Varieties and Shedding